Discovering the Bargello Museum in Florence - Our Recent Visit

 Majolica glazed pottery at the Bargello MuseumMajolica glazed pottery at the Bargello Museum

-The ornate Loggia awaits at the top of the open stairway, showcasing an array of 16th century artistic works, including charming bronze animals originally created for the Medici Villa of Castello's garden.
+The ornate Loggia awaits at the top of the open stairway of the Bargello, showcasing an array of 16th century artistic works, including charming bronze animals originally created for the Medici Villa of Castello's garden.
 The natural setting makes these creatures appear perfectly at home in their surroundings.

 What is the best way to visit the Bargello Museum in Florence?